Seattle Wrongful Death Attorney

 A Seattle wrongful death attorney is necessary when pursuing a wrongful death claim.
 Lawsuits such as these can be extremely complicated, as proven by the recent change in laws regarding what kind of damages can be pursued in a wrongful death claim.

-• In Washington state, a loved one can now sue for “loss of love, relationship or companionship” – damages that were not able to be sued for in years’ past.
+- In Washington state, a loved one can now sue for “loss of love, relationship or companionship” – damages that were not able to be sued for in years’ past.

-• Additionally, parents and siblings of the deceased no longer must be financially dependent on them.
+- Additionally, parents and siblings of the deceased no longer must be financially dependent on them.

-• Despite this, children and registered domestic partners may have priority to sue over the parents and siblings depending on the case according to RCW 4.20.020.
+- Despite this, children and registered domestic partners may have priority to sue over the parents and siblings depending on the case according to RCW 4.20.020.

 When considering these factors and more, a wrongful death lawsuit can be incredibly complicated for someone inexperienced in civil law to undertake.
 A Seattle wrongful death attorney from Elk & Elk will do anything in their power to fight for your rights as a relative of someone who has passed away due to the negligent actions of another person.

-Compensation Available in a Wrongful Death Claim
+Potential Compensation in a Seattle Wrongful Death Claim

 Even though a wrongful death lawsuit must be filed by the personal representative of the deceased individual’s estate, any damages awarded are on behalf of the deceased’s surviving family members.